 “A good registration list will ensure that citizens are only registered in one place, but election officials still need to make sure that the person arriving at a polling site is the same one that is named on the registration list.
 In the old days and in small towns where everyone knows each other, voters did not need to identify themselves.
 But in the United States, where 40 million people move each year, and in urban areas where some people do not even know the people living in their own apartment building let alone their precinct, some form of identification is needed.”

 “The electoral system cannot inspire public confidence if no safeguards exist to deter or detect fraud or to confirm the identity of voters.
 Photo IDs currently are needed to board a plane, enter federal buildings, and cash a check.
 Voting is equally important.”

-- Supreme Court Refuses to Hear North Carolina Voter ID Case
+- North Carolina Voters May Decide on Voter ID

-- Governor Signs North Dakota Voter ID Law
+- New Complaint Challenges Latest North Dakota Voter ID Law

 - Challenge to Texas Voter ID Law Should Be Over, Attorney General Argues

 - Texas’ Voter ID Law Is Back in Force.
 Here’s Why That’s Such a Big Deal